 The Peatland Code will be reviewed regularly to ensure the content is clear and reflects best practice.

-Projects will be validated/verified against the current version of the Peatland Code and the most recent look up tables will be used to determine the emission reductions at verification.
+Projects will be validated/verified against the current version of the Peatland Code and the most recent Emissions Factors will be used to determine the emissions reductions at verification.

 Use of the Peatland Code and the Peatland Code Logo